 - By the time your Czechoslovakian Wolfdog hits her first birthday, 1 meal every 24 hours is usually sufficient.

 - Sometimes adult Czechoslovakian Wolfdog might eat 2 smaller servings.

 Apart from giving them two and a half to three cups of dry dog food, Czechoslovakian Wolfdog can also be given a fish diet to help retain the oil in their skin.
 A special liquid diet is needed for those without middle teeth.

 Dog wellness Treats

 This breed does tend to be considerably healthier than many modern dogs and exhibits significantly lower rates of many common genetically inherited conditions.
-The Czechoslovakian Vlcak is a generally healthy but like all breed They can, however, suffer from hip dysplasia on occasion, but this is common in dogs of this size.
+The Czechoslovakian Vlcak is generally healthy, but like all breeds, They can, however, suffer from hip dysplasia on occasion, but this is common in dogs of this size.

 Major Concerns: Elbow Dysplasia, Hip Dysplasia, Lens Luxation, Exocrine Pancreatic, Insufficiency

 Czechoslovakian Wolfdog is moderately active indoors and will do best with a large yard.
 Well-suited for cold climates.
 They do okay in an apartment if it is sufficiently exercised.
 If you have an apartment or a house with limited space, either get another breed or purposely spend time walking your Cz Wolfdog for at least 45 minutes every day.